run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Departments.md

 You can add new Departments by pressing the __Add New Department__ at the top right of the Department view.

 <img src="../img/new-department.png" alt="new-department" width="400"/>

+Add the department name and Quota allocation

+### Assigning Projects to Departments

+Under __Projects__ edit an existing project, you will see a new __Department__ drop down with which you can associate a project with a department